Swing ride: Norway

-Second largest amusement park in the Nordic countries is TusenFryd located 10 km outside the capital Oslo in Norway.
-TusenFryd is the home of a Wellenflieger named "Sverrehusken" and has been in operation since 1988.
-Sverrehusken is the first of its kind in the Nordic countries.
+The second-largest amusement park within the Nordic countries is Tusenfryd (lit. “daisies”), located 10 km outside the capital city Oslo, Norway.
+Tusenfryd features a Wellenflieger called Sverrehusken (“swear the chairs”) that has been in-operation since 1988.
+Sverrehusken was the first ride of its kind in the Nordic countries.

-In Kongeparken located 10 km outside the fourth largest city in Norway, Stavanger is the home of a Wellenflieger named "Spinnvidle" and has been in operation since 2012.
+At Kongeparken (lit. ‘the royal park’), located 10 km outside the third-largest city in Norway, Stavanger, is a Wellenflieger named Spinnvidle (“spin-wheel”) that has been in-operation since 2012.
 Spinnvidle is the first of its kind in Norway with double seats.